-As Switzerland unveil its two newest Federal Councillors, we asked readers, experts, and politicians what kind of skills are needed to lead a modern democracy.
+As Switzerland unveil its two newest government ministers, we asked readers, experts, and politicians what kind of skills are needed to lead a modern democracy.

 What makes a leader?
 Is it a question of qualification, connection, temperament, or simple political serendipity?

 In the consensus-driven Alpine nation, at least, some requirements are more prosaic than others.
-Firstly, to preserve the so-called “magic formula” that safeguards balance in the seven-member Federal Council, the two new ministers will be drawn from the same political groups as their predecessors – the centre-right Liberal-Radicals and Christian Democrats.
+Firstly, to preserve the so-called “magic formula” that safeguards balance in the seven-member government, the two new ministers will be drawn from the same political groups as their predecessors – the centre-right Liberal-Radicals and centrist Christian Democrats.

 Then there is the issue of origin.
 Switzerland’s diverse cultural-linguistic regions tend to cling tightly to ministers when they get one.
 Leuthard and Schneider-Ammann are both germanophones, which somewhat simplifies matters.
 As does the selection process: parliament decides based on party recommendations.